 Medicine has a high affinity towards quantitative methods of performance evaluation and the use of metrics for decision making, steering and assessments.
 This is apparent in many situations (performance-guided allocation of funds, diagnosis related groups, journal impact factors in appointment procedures etc.).
-Within the context of this project, procedures for measuring research output are of primary interest.
+Within the context of this project, procedures for measuring research output were of primary interest.

-The module aims to verify the potential and robustness of altmetrics for measuring relevance and output, as well as additional quality evaluations of medical research, and to contextualise them in a holistic framework next to other forms of evaluation.
+The module aimed to verify the potential and robustness of altmetrics for measuring relevance and output, as well as additional quality evaluations of medical research, and to contextualise them in a holistic framework next to other forms of evaluation.

 - Professor Christoph Herrmann-Lingen, MD; Department of Psychosomatic Medicine and Psychotherapy, Göttingen Medical School

 - Professor Stefan Hornbostel: German Centre for Higher Education Research and Science Studies (DZHW), Berlin branch, Department 2, Research System and Science Dynamics

 - Dr Dietrich Nelle, ZB MED – Information Centre for Life Sciences